-Le Creuset Au Gratin Dish is perfect for broiling and baking.
-Au Gratin is a french technique that browns food in an oven or broiler.
-The goal is to develop a crispy layer on the exterior top surface.
-These technique of cooking is most often done on low shallow pans.
-Le Creuset being one of the most well known cookware manufacturer in the world have develop their own version of this dish.
-Le Creuset Au Gratin Dish comes in a variety of color and sizes.
-You can find them in both stoneware and cast iron at Amazon.
-Both materials have their own quirks and features that defines them for one another.
-We will be going through what makes them different and discuss which one we prefer.
+Au Gratin is a french cooking technique that browns food in either a oven/broiler.
+The goal is to develop a crispy brown layer on the top surface.
+This technique is most often done on low shallow pans called gratin pan.
+Le Creuset has their own version of this pan.
+The low sides and oval shape makes it a perfect vessel for baking/broiling.
+It comes in a variety of color and sizes.
+There are two version of these gratin pan, stoneware and cast iron.
+Both materials have their own quirks and features.
+However, that doesnt necessarily makes one better than the other.

 Le Creuset Au Gratin Dish Review Quick Summary